Correcting for Nonignorable Nonresponse Bias in Ordinal Observational Survey Data: Conclusion

 In this letter, we provide a practical method capable of correcting for nonignorable nonresponse bias, that generalizes the variable-response-propensity (VRP) framework of \textcite{peress2010correcting} from binary to also include ordinal outcomes.
 The proposed estimator combines (i) an ordinal response-propensity proxy observed among respondents, (ii) covariates defining post-stratification cells with known population shares, and (iii) a correlated latent-variable selection structure.
 The method is implemented in a compact \textsf{R} routine.
 Estimation is computationally light and can be run on a standard laptop, in our ANES illustration the full estimation run takes about five minutes.

 Two practical implications follow.
 First, the value of correcting for nonignorable nonresponse is outcome-specific and empirically assessable: in our illustration, adjustment meaningfully changes the distribution of life satisfaction but leaves retrospective economic evaluations essentially unchanged.
-Second, the approach is most informative when the response-propensity proxy exhibits meaningful dispersion and is plausibly monotone in willingness to cooperate; when feasible, including predictors in the response equation that plausibly affect response propensity but not the outcome can further strengthen leverage on the selection parameter.
+Second, the approach is most informative when the response-propensity proxy exhibits meaningful dispersion and is plausibly monotone in willingness to cooperate.
+Identification relies on the parametric threshold structure and does not require an exclusion restriction, though including in the response equation a predictor that plausibly affects response propensity but not the outcome can provide additional leverage, particularly at extreme nonresponse rates.

 As with all selection-based corrections, conclusions depend on the assumed latent structure and on the credibility of any exclusion restrictions.
 Nonetheless, by making the extrapolation from respondents to nonrespondents explicit, transparent, and easy to implement, the ordinal VRP estimator provides a practical tool for sensitivity-aware descriptive inference with widely used ordinal survey measures.